hyemmie/hyemmie/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ... -->

-🔭 I'm interested in all the technologies that benefit society.
+🔭 I'm interested in all the technologies that enrich society.
 🌱 I'm currently learning web development and blockchain!
 🚀 My dream is to change the world with my technology.